abtinshahidi/abtinshahidi.github.io/notebooks/week3.md

     OUTPUT:
-            Probability of getting n desired outcome, out of N trials, when the probality of desired outcome is p
+            Probability of getting n desired outcome, out of N trials, when the probability of desired outcome is p
     """
     from math import factorial
     factor = factorial(N)/(factorial(n)*factorial(N-n))